einsteinmaster/raspi2websites/README.md

 DB_IMAGE=mysql
 NUGET_APIKEY=mypass
 ```

+Create `.htpasswd` in proxy folder.
+Do this with console: `htpasswd -c .htpasswd user`.

 Here you set the MySql Root Password and the Docker Image.
 If you use AMD64 Host you should set it to `mysql` but for arm use `hypriot/rpi-mysql`.

 Compile Static React Site.
 Install `react`, `react-dom` and `react-scripts` via `npm`.
 Run `npm run build` in `dev/react-tutorial/`.